Manali Peak Expedition 5669 M.

 Inclusion Details

-• Satellite phone for emergencies and walkie-talkie sets for communication.
+• Satellite phone + walkie-talkie sets

-• Insurance for HH Staff and Porters.
+• Staff and porter insurance

 Exclusion

-• Personal clothing and climbing gears.
+• Personal clothing and personal climbing gear

-• Personal high-altitude sherpa.
+• Personal high-altitude Sherpa

 1. What is the height of Manali Peak?

-Manali Peak has an altitude of 5669 meters (18,599 feet) in the Pir Panjal range of Himachal Pradesh.
+5,669 metres (18,599 ft) in the Pir Panjal Range of Himachal Pradesh.

-2. Is Manali Peak suitable for beginners?
+2. Is this suitable for complete beginners?

-7. What fitness level is required?
+8. What fitness level is required?

 9. Is altitude sickness a risk?